abdulzakirkhan/mock-interview-ai/CONTRIBUTING.md

-# Contributing to Full Stack AI Mock Interview App
+# Contributing to Full Stack AIPREP AI App

-Thank you for considering contributing to the Full Stack AI Mock Interview App!
+Thank you for considering contributing to the Full Stack AIPREP AI App!
 We appreciate your interest and support.
 Here are some guidelines to help you get started.

 ## How to Contribute